 In this context, it is worth considering the commonly recommended technique of self-disclosure with clients who stutter.
 The technique was overviewed during Lecture One.
 As noted during that lecture, recommendations for its use connect it with speaker anxiety.
 In which case, it may be a safety behaviour.
-There is a need to determine whether the technique, in fact, prevents fear extinction and has the effect of exacerbating a feared outcome.
+The technique may, in fact, prevent fear extinction and have the effect of exacerbating a feared outcome.